Laufey and Kratos together in a God of War story scene

 01

-Official reveal material says death was not the end for Faye and frames Laufey as the untold side of her story rather than another Kratos-led chapter.
+Official reveal material says death was not the end for Laufey and frames the game as the untold side of her story rather than another Kratos-led chapter.

 02